Aristidis13/redesigned-octo-garbanzo/README.md

 The previous workflow continues till we have a list of 5000 Hamming Numbers

 If you have a different/better approach I would love to hear you ;)

+# HTML-CSS-JS Single Page Projects
+These are pens I created with the help of Codepen.
+    Visit https://codepen.io/aristidis13 to see them
+I present the code here for bookeeping.